Introduction and summary:

 Most investors have biases which lead to suboptimal allocations and thus less total returns: confirmation bias, anchoring, a rigid mindset, not willing to have an open mind or inflexible for other ideas (to name a few).
 I believe the reasons behind the success of Warren Buffett and Charlie Munger are their common sense, rational decisions, ability to change and the removal of errors.
 Both have the remarkably ability to change their minds when they realize they are wrong, and they have the personality to overcome the biases that haunt most investors, including me.
 Their only focus is to look for best total returns.
 They don’t have any biases toward any particular investments or capital allocations, as long as they are within their circle of competence and the allocations make sense.
 They don’t walk into the office in the morning to just focus on one type of asset or strategy.
 Both gentlemen realized early in their investing careers that the easiest way to obtain above market returns is to work at their mental biases.
 They have numerous times argued the case for focusing on your behavior.
 I’ve never heard them arguing the wonders of dividends.
 Instead, they are touting the power of compounding.
 You can compound returns, but just as well can you compound knowledge.

 Our biases make it difficult to sell shares, while at the same time receiving a dividend feels so smart.
 Admittedly, I feel the same.
-That’s partly why I wrote this article.
+That’s partially why I wrote this article.
 My aim is to become a better investor and by addressing my biases I hopefully gain a better understanding of my investment decisions.

 The Endowment Effect